Miss Philippines Earth 2022

 Miss Philippines Earth 2022 was the 22nd edition of the Miss Philippines Earth pageant, held at the Tag Resort in Coron, Palawan, on August 6, 2022.

-Naelah Alshorbaji of Parañaque crowned Jenny Ramp of Santa Ignacia, Tarlac as her successor at the end of the event.
+Naelah Alshorbaji of Parañaque crowned Jenny Ramp of Santa Ignacia as her successor at the end of the event.
 With her crowned are the court of elemental queens: Jimema Tempra as Miss Philippines Air, Angel Santos as Miss Philippines Water, Erika Tan as Miss Philippines Fire, and Nice Lampad as Miss Philippines Eco Tourism.
 Ramp represented the Philippines at Miss Earth 2022.